-For more information on how the three recipe levels may help with a weight management goal, refer to this post.
+For more information on how the three recipe levels may help with a weight management goal, refer to my overnight oats no sugar post.
 Let's get cooking!

-- 10 ounces Mann's Power Blend superfood mix 284 grams (or use a bag of your favorite undressed broccoli or cabbage slaw mix)
+- 10 ounces Mann's Power Blend superfood mix with kale 284 grams (or use a bag of your favorite undressed broccoli or cabbage slaw mix)

 - 2 tablespoons finely chopped red onion

 - ½ cup chopped apple (do not peel!)